arjl153/coursework-planner/README.md

 The Academic Coursework Planner project aims to answer questions related to Indiana University Bloomington by integrating GPT (Generative Pre-trained Transformer) and Pinecone for efficient data querying and embedding.
 This project leverages several Python scripts and Jupyter notebooks to preprocess data, create embeddings, and expose a Flask API for interaction.

+Additionally, it employs **Retrieval-Augmented Generation (RAG)** to enhance the query response process by combining retrieval of relevant information from Pinecone with the generative capabilities of GPT-4

 ## Instructions to Run the Project

 1. **Clone the Repository**